Decision Fatigue Research Shows You May Be Adversely Affected

 Decision fatigue is seen in sports regularly late in games.
 The Quarterback making poor passing decisions during late game pressures.
 The basketball player passing to the wrong player, calling a timeout when his team has none left or fouling because he did not know what else to do.
 Decision fatigue can happen to all of us late in the day.

 Your local supermarket has coined the term impulse buying and incorporated it into their marketing strategy, but it is just a form of decision fatigue.
 They place the impulse buy items near the checkout.
 Items you probably would normally avoid.
-But knowing you have just spent time making a hundred decision about choice, budget, nutrition and value during shopping.
+But knowing you have just spent time making a hundred decision about choice, budget, nutrition, and value during shopping.

 Now that you are exhausted and may have been dealing with children they attack you at the check out with the impulse buy an item and a few toys and candy at the checkout.
 Oh yes!
-Decision fatigue has cost you money more that you know.
+Decision fatigue has cost you money more than you know.
 LOL

 The Minimalist Lifestyle Conserves Brain Power